jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.

-Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
+Heck, with no gates to overcome, anyone can be a musician, artist, comedian, thinker, or "celebrity."

 Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Kings and Generals, Historia Civilis, BatmanRealAccount, Dave 2D, Kirsten Dirksen, Traversy Media, Taylor Tries, RealEngineering, Dr. Becky.
 I celebrate them because they're real people doing cool stuff who'd never consider themselves celebrities.